HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - home address
 - date of birth
 - email address
-- mobile number (preferred, and consider that there are free services to create one since having one facilitates matching and credential management; if a mobile number is not available, collect an alternative number for the individual)
+- mobile number (preferred; if a mobile number is not available, collect an alternative number for the individual)

+NOTE: Consider that there are free mobile number services available, since having one facilitates matching and credential management.

 Unless explicitly required in certain levels, control of the email address **SHOULD** be verified at every level of assurance.